jsga/Inverse_optim_forecast_and_simulation/README.md

 ### HPC parallelization

 This is performed by the `submit_adj_cv_all.sh` file.
-In short, we use 1 processor for each job, 24 at the same time, for a maximum of 12 hours:
+In short, we use 1 processor for each job, 24 jobs at the same time, for a maximum processing time of 12 hours:

 ```
 #PBS -l walltime=00:12:00:00